Financial Advisors: Tim Novatnack

-Tim has been with Fulton Financial Advisors for 11 years and has over 24 years of experience in the financial services industry.
+Tim has been with Fulton Financial since 1999, and has over 25 years of experience in the financial services industry.

 A graduate from Muhlenberg College, he earned a Bachelor of Science degree in Accounting and Business Administration, minor in Finance.
 Tim continued his education and earned designations of Chartered Life Underwriter and Chartered Financial Consultant.
 Additionally, Tim holds his Series 6, 7, 63 and 65.

 Tim currently resides in Bloomsburg, Pennsylvania.
-He enjoys spending time with his wife Karen of 21 years, and their children, Joseph, Elizabeth and Michael.
+He enjoys spending time with his wife Karen, and their children, Joseph, Elizabeth and Michael.

 Your Rights as a Client

 - Courteous service

 - Timely transactions at the best available prices